JoburgDataPlatformUserGroup/FabricPreCon/5 - Create Report.md

     2. From the Data pane, drag StateProvince from the dimension_city table to the Location bucket on the Visualizations pane.

-    3. From the Data pane, drag Profit from the fact_sale table to the Size bucket on the Visualizations pane.
+    3. From the Data pane, drag **Total Sales** from the fact_sale table to the Size bucket on the Visualizations pane.

     ![Screenshot of the Data pane next to the Visualization pane, showing where to drag the relevant data.](/images/drag-data-to-visualization.png)